SanaChinaliyeva/redgadget.github.io/_posts/2014-10-09-How-to-make-your-Moto-G-fly.md

 5. Once the device is in fastboot mode, verify your PC sees the device by typing fastboot devices

-	*If you don't see your device serial number, and instead see "<waiting for device>", fastboot is not configured properly on your machine.
+	>If you don't see your device serial number, and instead see "waiting for device", fastboot is not configured properly on your machine.
 See [fastboot](http://forum.xda-developers.com/showthread.php?t=2277112) documentation for more info.
-	*If you see "no permissions	fastboot", try running fastboot as root.
+	>If you see "no permissions	fastboot", try running fastboot as root.
 6. From the same terminal, type the following command to obtain your bootloader unlock code:

         fastboot oem get_unlock_data